Joint Communication and Parameter Estimation in MIMO Channels: Case Studies

 where $\uptheta$ is the DoA parameter to be estimated, taking values from $(-\frac{\pi}{2},\frac{\pi}{2})$, and $\lambda \in \C$ is the complex back-scatter channel gain (see, e.g., \cite{fliu2022}, among others).
 For simplicity, we assume that the channel gain is known \textit{a priori} and set $\lambda = 1$.
-Furthermore, the angle of arrival (AoA) and the AoD of the sensing channel coincide in our monostatic setting, as the transmitter and the sensor arrays are co-located and parallel. $\uptheta$ is drawn at random according to a prior $f_{\uptheta}(\theta)$, yet remains fixed throughout the transmission.
+Furthermore, the DoA and the DoD of the sensing channel coincide in our monostatic setting, as the transmitter and the sensor arrays are co-located and parallel. $\uptheta$ is drawn at random according to a prior $f_{\uptheta}(\theta)$, yet remains fixed throughout the transmission.
 We examine two different prior distributions specified below.
 The procedure and analysis can be extended to the joint estimation of DoA and gain \cite{li2008}.